 About thresholds

-Thresholds (also known as site alerts) monitor and handle requests from IP addresses that have been tagged with specific signals.
-Specifically, when the number of requests from an IP address meets the signal count threshold for a site alert, the IP address is flagged and select, subsequent requests from the IP address are blocked or logged for a set period of time.
+Thresholds (also known as site alerts and workspace alerts) monitor and handle requests from IP addresses that have been tagged with specific signals.
+Specifically, when the number of requests from an IP address meets the signal count threshold for a site alert (workspace alert), the IP address is flagged and select, subsequent requests from the IP address are blocked or logged for a set period of time.

 Types of thresholds